YM Careers has assembled nine of the best sources of non-dues revenue to consider for your association.

 9. Branded merchandising

 You’ve probably seen examples of associations selling coffee mugs, T-shirts, or baseball caps with their logo.
 But really, there’s no limit when it comes to branded merchandising.
 Nearly anything you can think of can be branded for your association, so think outside the box for unique ideas that members will love.
-Make it easy for your members to purchase these products by offering the items in your online store.
+Make it easy for your current and new members to purchase these products by offering the items in your online store.

 YM Careers offers job board software and career development solutions to help your association drive revenue.
 YM Careers is also part of the Community Brands connected network of software solutions for associations that can help your organization to attract, engage, and retain members while driving more revenue.